RunestoneInteractive/pythonds/_sources/Advanced/DictionariesRevisited.rst

 The constructor for the entire skip list is shown in Listing `[lst_constructor] <#lst_constructor>`__.
-When a skip list is created, there are no data and therefore, no header nodes.
+When a skip list is created, there are no data and therefore no header nodes.
 The head of the skip list is set to ``None``.
 As key-value pairs are added to the structure, the list head refers to the first header node which in turn provides access to a linked list of data nodes as well as access to